land

 Most insects live on land.

-2. Real estate or landed property; a partitioned and measurable area which is owned and on which buildings can be erected.
+2. Real estate or landed property; a partitioned and measurable area which is owned and acquired and on which buildings and structures can be built and erected.

 There are 50 acres of land in this estate.